IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-types.md

 <!-- ComponentEnd: Grid -->

 ## Default template
-If you want to enable a data type-specific template, you should set the column `dataType` input otherwise the column will be treated as a string column since that is the default value for column dataType.
+If you want to enable a data type-specific template, you should set the column `DataType` input otherwise the column will be treated as a string column since that is the default value for column dataType.
 Let's see what are the default templates for each type.

 ### String
-This column `dataType` is not changing the appearance or format of the cell value.
+This column `DataType` is not changing the appearance or format of the cell value.

 ### Number
-If the `dataType` is set to *number*, the cell value will be formatted based on application or grid's `locale` settings, as well as when `pipeArgs` property is specified.
+If the `DataType` is set to *number*, the cell value will be formatted based on application or grid's `Locale` settings, as well as when `PipeArgs` property is specified.
 Then the number format will be changed based on them, for example it might change the:
  - Number of digits after the decimal point
  - Decimal separator with `,` or `.`